Regardless of the circumstances of your crash, it’s essential to get a copy of your Arkansas state police accident report.

 What Information is in an Arkansas State Police Crash Report?

 Police officers create accident reports at the scene of the accident.
-They are that officer’s account of the accident as well as any other observations.
+Collision reports are the officer’s account of the accident as well as any additional observations.

 Accident reports contain essential information such as: